Let’s begin with this helpful video that explains how images help communicate our messages

 I challenge you to refrain from using stock photography in its original form.
 Unless you have hired a photographer and personally directed the photoshoot, I would suggest carefully analyzing your photographs to see how they can be cropped to best fit your needs.

-Below are examples of a stock photograph and how it can be resized and cropped to change how it affects your layout and design.
+Below are examples of a stock photograph and how it can be resized and cropped to change its impact on your layout and design.
 Changes include:

 - Moving an element to the front by slightly cropping its edges